daniellionel01/composition-is-all-you-need/README.md

 </LocalComposerProvider>
 ```

-The forward-message example demonstrates the talk's state-management point: the provider is lifted above both the composer frame and the external action row, so `ForwardActions` can call `actions.submit()` without pushing state up through effects or callback props.
+The forward-message example lifts the provider above both the composer frame and the external action row.
+That lets `ForwardActions` call `actions.submit()` without pushing state through effects or callback props.